gmethvin/sprintf/README.markdown

 You can use this in an object-oriented style by doing something like:

-    "%s is %d years old".format('Tom', 28); // Tom is 28 years old
+    "%s is %d years old".format("Tom", 28); // Tom is 28 years old

 or with the String.format function

-    String.format("%s is %s at JavaScript", "Greg", "pro"); // Greg is pro at JavaScript
+    String.format("%s is %s at %s", "Greg", "pro", "JavaScript"); // Greg is pro at JavaScript

 or with the sprintf function